Fuad Rahimi

-Fuad Rahimi (born 11 April 1998) is a professional footballer who plays as a defender for Liechtenstein club Vaduz.
+Fuad Rahimi (born 11 April 1998) is a professional footballer who plays as a defender for Swiss Promotion League club SC Brühl.
 Born in Switzerland, Rahimi is a youth international for Kosovo.

 Career

 Rahimi began his senior career with Wil, before joining Vaduz on 14 January 2020.
-Rahimi made his professional debut with Vaduz in a 1-1 Swiss Super League tie with FC Lugano on 17 October 2020.
+Rahimi made his professional debut with Vaduz in a 1–1 Swiss Super League tie with FC Lugano on 17 October 2020.
 After establishing himself in the first team, he signed a new 2-year contract in November 2021.